 The length of the inguinal canal in children of the first year of life varies between 0.5-2.5 cm.
 With age, it lengthens and becomes narrower.

-spermatic cord on ultrasound
+The spermatic cord on ultrasound

-A photo.
-Transverse scan of the inguinal region just below the inguinal ligament.
-Inward from the common femoral artery (A) and vein (V), the vas deferens and vessels of the spermatic cord in the inguinal canal are visible - these are anechoic oval-shaped structures (arrows).
-For comparison, a similar scan of the contralateral side (A and B, C and D) is performed.
-On image C, the structures of the spermatic cord are not determined.
-If it is not possible to find a testicle in the inguinal canal, then the testicles are searched in the abdominal cavity along the iliac vessels up to the aortic bifurcation and in the pelvis.
+Photo.
+Transverse scan of the groin area just below the inguinal ligament.
+Inward from the general femoral artery(A) and vein (V) the vas deferens and the vessels of the spermatic cord in the inguinal canal are visible - these are oval-shaped anechoic structures (arrows).
+For comparison, a similar scan is performed on the contralateral side (A and B, C and D).
+In image C, the structures of the spermatic cord are not identified.
+If it is not possible to detect the testicle in the inguinal canal, then the testicles are searched in the abdominal cavity along the iliac vessels up to the bifurcation of the aorta and in the pelvis.
 If necessary, use a lower frequency sensor.

-Take care of yourself, Your Diagnostician!
+Take care of yourself, Your Diagnosticer!

 Topic: ultrasound examination of organs and tissues (instructions for use).

-Features of the ultrasound of the scrotum
+Features of ultrasound of the scrotum

-Protocol for ultrasound examination of the scrotum
+Protocol for ultrasound examination of the scrotal organs

-ULTRASONIC EXAMINATION OF THE SCROMONAL ORGANS (protocol)
+ULTRASOUND EXAMINATION OF THE Scrotum ORGANS (protocol)

-Name _________ Age ___
+Full name _________ Age ___

 Date of examination _________